 There are games that exclusively use real hosts and physical equipment, where the betting interface is the only virtual aspect of the experience.
 And then there are games that use a combination of both, so that a real human host makes use of virtual RNG technology to run the games.

-In short, there are loads of great game shows out there and chances are everyone will have a different idea about which is the best.
+In short, there are loads of great online game shows out there and chances are everyone will have a different idea about which is the best.